 \section{Introduction}

-Neural network pruning removes less important parameters from a (usually pretrained) large network, to find the appropriate model size \cite{baum1988size,hanson1988comparing} or improve the model efficiency (\textit{e.g.}, smaller model storage, faster inference speed, less energy consumption)~\cite{cheng2017survey,deng2020model}.
-The topic has been studied for over 35 years, even before the current deep learning era~\cite{schmidhuber2015deep,lecun2015deep} of AI.
+Neural network pruning removes less important parameters from a large network to find the appropriate model size~\citep{baum1988size,hanson1988comparing} or improve the model efficiency (\textit{e.g.}, smaller model, faster inference)~\citep{cheng2017survey,deng2020model}.
+The topic has been studied for over thirty-five years, even before the current deep learning era~\citep{schmidhuber2015deep,lecun2015deep} of AI.

-A pruning algorithm typically consists of three steps (see illustration in Fig.~\ref{fig:framework}): 1) \textit{pretraining}, which trains the original dense model; 2) \textit{pruning}, which removes parameters from the dense model based on specific criteria; and 3) \textit{retraining}, which retrains the pruned model to recover performance.
-This three-step process (post-training pruning) has been practiced for over 35 years \cite{mozer1988skeletonization,baum1988size,chauvin1988back,karnin1990simple} and is still widely adopted in modern pruning methods \cite{hoefler2021sparsity,sze2017efficient,fang2024isomorphic}.
+A pruning algorithm typically consists of three steps (see illustration in Fig.~\ref{fig:framework}): (1) training, which trains the original dense model; (2) pruning, which removes parameters from the dense model based on specific criteria; and (3) retraining, which retrains the pruned model to recover performance.
+This three-step process (post-training pruning) has been practiced for over thirty-five years~\citep{mozer1988skeletonization,baum1988size,chauvin1988back,karnin1990simple} and is still widely adopted in modern pruning methods~\citep{hoefler2021sparsity,sze2017efficient,fang2024isomorphic,zhu2025obs}.

-Since the inception of pruning, most research has focused on the second step (\textit{i.e.}, pruning), determining which weights to remove, which is known as~the weight importance scoring (or pruning criteria) problem.
-For weight importance scoring, \textit{oracle pruning}~\cite{mozer1988skeletonization,OBD} is a very straightforward and \textit{fundamental}\footnote{How fundamental?
-The idea can date back to at least 1980s~\cite{mozer1988skeletonization,OBD}, and is still widely adopted as the basis in many very recent pruning papers such as~\cite{ma2023llm,kim2024bksdm,fang2024isomorphic}.} methodology for identifying and removing the least important parameters: it removes the weights whose removal incurs the least increased error, which can be formulated as the following minimization problem,
+Since the inception of pruning, most research has focused on the second step, determining which weights to remove, which is known as the weight importance scoring (or pruning criteria) problem.
+For weight importance scoring, oracle pruning~\citep{mozer1988skeletonization,OBD} is a very straightforward and fundamental\footnote{The idea can date back to at least the 1980s~\citep{mozer1988skeletonization,OBD}, and is still widely adopted as the basis in many very recent pruning papers such as~\cite{ma2023llm,kim2024bksdm,fang2024isomorphic}.} methodology for identifying and removing the least important parameters: it removes the weights whose removal incurs the least increased error, which can be formulated as follows,